+II.
 JURISDICTION AND VENUE

-Plaintiff's claims asserted herein arise under Sections 10(b) and 20(a) of the Exchange 20 11.
-Act, 15 U.S.C. §§ 78j(b) and 78t(a), and the rules and regulations promulgated thereunder, including 21 22 SEC Rule 10b-5, 17 C.F.R. § 240.10b-5.

-12. This Court has jurisdiction over the subject matter of this action under 28 U.S.C. § 1331 and Section 27 of the Exchange Act, 15 U.S.C. § 78aa.
-24 complained of herein, including the dissemination to the public of materially false and misleading information, occurred in this District.

-25 13.
-Venue is proper in this District under Section 27 of the Exchange Act, 15 U.S.C. § 78aa, and 28 U.S.C. § 1391(b), because First Republic's principal executive offices are in San 26 Francisco, California, and because many of the acts and conduct that constitute the violations of law 27
+- 16. Plaintiff's claims asserted herein arise under Sections 10(b) and 20(a) of the Exchange Act, 15 U.S.C. §§ 78j(b) and 78t(a), and the rules and regulations promulgated thereunder, including SEC Rule 10b-5, 17 C.F.R. § 240.10b-5. - 17.
+This Court has jurisdiction over the subject matter of this action under 28 U.S.C. § 1331 and Section 27 of the Exchange Act, 15 U.S.C. § 78aa. - 18.
+Venue is proper in this District under Section 27 of the Exchange Act, 15 U.S.C. § 78aa, and 28 U.S.C. § 1391(b), because First Republic's principal executive offices are in San Francisco, California, and because many of the acts and conduct that constitute the violations of law complained of herein, including the dissemination to the public of materially false and misleading information, occurred in this District.

-In connection with the acts, conduct, and other wrongs alleged in this Complaint, Defendants, directly or indirectly, used the means and instrumentalities of interstate commerce, including, but not limited to, the United States mails, interstate telephone communications, and the facilities of the national securities markets.
+19. In connection with the acts, conduct, and other wrongs alleged in this Complaint, Defendants, directly or indirectly, used the means and instrumentalities of interstate commerce, including, but not limited to, the United States mails, interstate telephone communications, and the facilities of the national securities markets.

-- 7 || III.
-PARTIES - 8
+III.
+PARTIES

-15. Plaintiff

-9 As set forth in the accompanying certification, incorporated by reference herein, Plaintiff 10 purchased First Republic securities at artificially inflated prices during the Class Period and suffered 11 damages as a result of the violations of the federal securities laws alleged herein.

-12 16.
-Defendant First Republic is a California state-chartered bank and trust company, with 13 principal executive offices in San Francisco, California.

-14 17.
-Defendant James H. Herbert, II ("Herbert") served as the Company's Chief Executive 15 Officer ("CEO") from 1985 until March 13, 2022.
-Herbert also served as the Company's Chairman 16 from 2007 until December 31, 2021, and has served as the Company's Executive Chairman since 17 March 2022.

-18 18.
-Defendant Hafize Gaye Erkan ("Erkan") served as the Company's President from 2017 until December 31, 2021, and served as the Company's co-CEO from July 2021 until December 20 31, 2021.
+- 20. Plaintiff, as set forth in the appended Certification, incorporated by reference herein, purchased First Republic securities at artificially inflated prices during the Class Period and suffered damages as a result of the violations of the federal securities laws alleged herein. - 21.
+Defendant First Republic is a California state-chartered bank and trust company, with principal executive offices in San Francisco, California. - 22.
+Defendant James H. Herbert, II ("Herbert") served as the Company's Chief Executive Officer ("CEO") from 1985 until March 13, 2022.
+Herbert also served as the Company's Chairman from 2007 until December 31, 2021, and has served as the Company's Executive Chairman since March 2022. - 23.
+Defendant Hafize Gaye Erkan ("Erkan") served as the Company's President from 2017 until December 31, 2021, and served as the Company's co-CEO from July 2021 until December 31, 2021. - 24.
 Defendant Michael J. Roffler ("Roffler") has served as the Company's President since January 1, 2022, and CEO since March 2022 (having served as acting CEO from January 2022).
-Prior to assuming the positions of President and CEO, Roffler served as the Company's Chief Financial Officer ("CFO") from 2015 until December 2021.

-25 20.
-Defendant Olga Tsokova ("Tsokova") served as First Republic's Chief Accounting 26 Officer throughout the Class Period.
-From January 2022 to November 2022, Tsokova also served as 27 the Company's acting CFO.
+Prior to assuming the positions of President and CEO, Roffler served as the Company's Chief Financial Officer ("CFO") from 2015 until December 2021. - 25.
+Defendant Olga Tsokova ("Tsokova") served as First Republic's Chief Accounting Officer at all relevant times.
+From January 2022 to November 2022, Tsokova also served as the Company's acting CFO.
 Tsokova has served as the Company's Deputy CFO since November 2022.